Saturday, November 23, 2013

 1. At this very moment, how would you finish the following sentence?
 I am_______.

-At this moment, 'I am courageous and I have the will to do things as planned.
-'I am happy and contented about the things that are happening in my life and I have to strive harder for more positive and meaningful things to come.
-'I am feeling grateful for the blessings that have come and looking forward to more prosperity and abundance.
-I am strong and I will continue to persevere through life challenges to become a better person.
+At this moment, 'I am courageous and have the will to do things as planned.
+'I am happy and contented about the things happening in my life, and I have to strive harder for more positive and meaningful things to come.
+'I am grateful for the blessings that have come and look forward to more prosperity and abundance.
+I am strong and will continue to persevere through life challenges to become a better person.

-2. Whatever follows 'I am' is going to come looking for you.
+2. Whatever follows 'I am' will come looking for you.
 What has been following you for years?
-How does this make you look at your 'I am' statement in a different way?
+How does this make you look at your 'I am' statement differently?

 In a universal law of attraction, I always believe that 'thoughts eventually become a reality if we focus on the words I am telling myself.
-I don't chase success, instead, I do my best in a particular task and success follows.
-For instance, I tell myself 'I am' courageous and determined for my goal, then positive forces are acting upon those words I've uttered and it turns into a reality.
-I definitely believe that thoughts are living forces and vibrations that attract success and fulfillment if accompanied by willpower.
+I don't chase success.
+Instead, I do my best in a particular task, and success follows.
+For instance, I tell myself, 'I am' courageous and determined for my goal, then positive forces act upon my uttered words, turning them into a reality.
+Thoughts are living energies and vibrations that attract success and fulfillment if accompanied by willpower.

 3. What are you putting out to the world?
 What 5 'I ams' do you say on most days?

-Not all days are good, however, I have the power to change that kind of feeling by diverting my attention into more purposeful ways.
-Things can be achieved faster if I exert my full capacity and not minding negativity around.
-If I put much effort, then I believe that there's substantial energy I've released and it will have a positive effect in return.
+Not all days are good.
+However, I have the power to change that kind of feeling by diverting my attention to more purposeful ways.
+Things can be achieved faster if I exert my total capacity and not minding negativity.
+If I put much effort, there's substantial energy I've released, and it will have a positive effect in return.

-4. Are you going through a difficult time, where you think things are happening to you?
-What if you start to realize that things are happening for you.
+4. Are you going through a difficult time when you think things are happening to you?
+What if you start to realize that things are happening to you.
 How does that change your perspective?

-There are times when not-so-favorable circumstances happen, like dealing with difficult people; but it is not the reason to give up because they will soon become out of your way.
-Just paying attention to a specific goal and good things will come.
-Just have the faith and belief in self more than anybody would put seeds of negativity to what can be accomplished.
+Sometimes, not-so-favorable circumstances happen, like dealing with difficult people, but it is not a reason to give up because they will soon become out of your way.
+Just pay attention to a specific goal, and good things will come.
+Having faith and belief in self more than anybody would put seeds of negativity into what can be accomplished.

-5. What if you took it further and recognized that you are equipped to handle the challenges thrown your way?
+5. What if you took it further and recognized that you could handle the challenges?
 How does that make you feel?

-Life throws a lot of challenges and some of them can be handled well.
+Life throws many challenges, some of which can be handled well.
 It would take courage and endurance to beat the odds.
-Working on the challenges and conquering them is very rewarding.
-Getting more confident and stronger in taking the battles of life; to fight and not surrender.
+Working on challenges and conquering them is very rewarding.
+Getting more confident and assertive in taking life's battles, fighting, and not surrendering.

 6. How do you define success?

-I define success as the 'achievement of a particular goal' whether short or long-term goal.
-Success is not the end target and stopping from there.
-When I feel successful in a particular goal it adds to self-worth and its cumulative effect gives a sense of fulfillment.
+I define success as the 'achievement of a particular goal,' whether short or long-term.
+Success is not the end target, and stopping from there is.
+When I feel successful in a particular goal, it adds to my self-worth, and its cumulative effect gives me a sense of fulfillment.

 7. What 'I am' statement are you integrating into your life?

-'I am' grateful for the gift of life and for having the strength to serve and improve myself.
+'I am' grateful for the gift of life and the strength to serve and improve myself.

 © 2013 Del Cusay